MicrosoftDocs/memdocs/memdocs/intune/configuration/device-profile-assign.md

 To summarize, use user groups when you want your settings and rules to always go with the user, whatever device they use.

-### Windows CSPs
+### Windows CSPs and their behavior

 The policy settings for Windows devices are based on the [configuration service providers (CSPs)](/windows/client-management/mdm/configuration-service-provider-reference).
 These settings map to registry keys or files on the devices.

+Here's what you need to know about Windows CSPs:

-Intune exposes these CSPs so you can configure these settings and assign them to your Windows devices.
+- Intune exposes these CSPs so you can configure these settings and assign them to your Windows devices.
 These settings are configurable using the built-in templates and using the [settings catalog](settings-catalog.md).
 In the settings catalog, you'll see that some settings apply to the user scope and some settings apply to the device scope.

   For information on how user scoped and device scoped settings are applied to Windows devices, go to [Settings catalog: Device scope vs. user scope settings](settings-catalog.md#device-scope-vs-user-scope-settings).

+- When a policy is removed or no longer assigned to a device, different things can happen, depending on the settings in the policy.
+Each CSP can handle the policy removal differently.

+  For example, a setting might keep the existing value, and not revert back to a default value.
+The behavior is controlled by each CSP in the operating system.
+For a list of Windows CSPs, see [configuration service provider (CSP) reference](/windows/client-management/mdm/configuration-service-provider-reference).

+  To change a setting to a different value, create a new policy, configure the setting to **Not configured**, and assign the policy.
+When the policy applies to the device, users should have control to change the setting to their preferred value.

+- When configuring these settings, we suggest deploying to a pilot group.
+For more Intune rollout advice, see [create a rollout plan](../fundamentals/intune-planning-guide.md).

 ## Exclude groups from a policy assignment